 It was applied up to a depth of a few inches, and then the job was done.
 Unfortunately, by spraying asbestos products, mineral fibers became airborne, putting workers and others at risk of inhalation.

 Exposure to Asbestos

-Residents near the Bell mines also risked asbestos exposure.
-When asbestos is mined, fibers can come lose and contaminate nearby air, soil, and water.
-Anyone living in the area of Thetford, Quebec was put at risk.
-Additionally, the mine dumped tons of waste in the area, spreading contamination farther into the surrounding area.
+Residents near Bell Mines also risked asbestos exposure.
+When asbestos is mined, fibers can come loose and contaminate nearby air, soil, and water.
+Anyone living in the area of Thetford, Quebec, was put at risk; additionally, the mine dumped tons of waste in the area, spreading contamination farther into the surrounding area.

 Asbestos Lawsuits against Bell

-For decades before the Environmental Protection Agency placed restrictions on asbestos use, Bell Asbestos Mines extracted asbestos for industries around the world.
-Because of this, as well as the spray-on asbestos insulation, Bell and its parent companies faced numerous lawsuits.
-These lawsuits were a result of people exposed to asbestos began to show signs of illness, subsequently receiving devastating diagnoses.
-Turner & Newell, and then Federal-Mogul, had to act on these lawsuits over Bell and other subsidiaries that manufactured asbestos products.
+For decades before the Environmental Protection Agency placed restrictions on asbestos use, Bell Asbestos Mines extracted asbestos for industries worldwide.
+Because of this and the spray-on asbestos insulation, Bell and its parent companies faced numerous lawsuits.

 Asbestos Trust Fund

 Due to the number and expense of lawsuits, Federal-Mogul was forced to seek bankruptcy protection and reorganization in 2001.
 Not only did Federal-Mogul face the costs of lawsuits related to Bell’s mines and insulation, but it was also responsible for cases directed at other Turner & Newall subsidiaries.